Common Motorcycle Road Hazards

 Open Bridge Joints

-To hold pieces of the bridge together, there are open bridge joints in place, and these gaps are sometimes wide enough to make it difficult for motorcyclists to navigate around.
+To hold pieces of the bridge together, open bridge joints are in place, and these gaps are sometimes wide enough to make it difficult for motorcyclists to navigate around.
 56% of the bridges in the state are more than 50 years old, and around 77 of the bridges are structurally deficient.
 Open bridge joints add another challenge for motorists to the already crumbling infrastructure.

 Animals

-A deer out of nowhere is a huge nightmare for cars as it can cause serious damage to the vehicles.
+A deer out of nowhere is a huge nightmare for cars as it can cause serious damage to vehicles.
 Now imagine hitting a small animal with a motorcycle.
 Hitting a small animal can affect the motorcycle’s balance, and most motorcyclists do not have enough shielding to protect themselves in such situations.

 If you’re at a halt due to an animal in front of you, check your mirror and blind spot before maneuvering around the animal.
 Always travel at slow speeds to allow enough time for braking or evading the animal.